Many Canadians are now fast-tracking their knowledge of investing and buying stocks so that they can retire one day.

 Deciding where to invest

 And then, there is the issue of your preferred retirement investment vehicle.
 How will you invest your money?
 Where will you invest your money?
+Will it be diversified enough?

 Canadian Pension Plans span the full spectrum, including RRSPs, Canada Pension Plan, Old Age Security, and various other options that are readily available to you.
 The precise dollar amount that you need to have saved up by retirement age depends on a host of factors, notably the age that you can afford to comfortably retire.